Psianturi/neuro-decode/README.md

 ### Phase 0 — MVP ✅ Delivered

-*The initial proof-of-concept built for the hackathon.
-Branch `main` is frozen as a snapshot of this state.*

 - Real-time caregiver co-pilot over WebSocket (`/ws/live`).
 - Gemini Live API integration: push-to-talk → AI audio response streamed back.